Contact & Help

 What currency do you work in?

-We are based in and ship from New Zealand.
-All our work on this website is priced and charged in US dollars (USD) US$.
-We do show approximate equivalent prices in other major currencies on our website for your convenience.
+We are based in New Zealand and ship worldwide.
+All prices on this website are shown and charged in US dollars (USD).
+Approximate prices in other currencies may be displayed for guidance only.
+Your bank may apply exchange fees.

 What price range are your rings and jewellery typically?